Helen MacAlister

 Language — oral and visual — is central to MacAlister’s art.
 The title of this exhibition is taken from Angus Calder’s book called Revolving Culture in which he writes: “History, as a subject, and as a discipline, can exist only because people always, everywhere, have had a sense of their pasts.
 This will consist of a mish-mash of myths and legends, of petrified gossip, of ancient propaganda and slanders, together with relatively reliable oral history.”

 Accumulation and stratification — a measuring of time — have long been significant features of MacAlister’s work, both conceptually and in the making.
 An awareness that all meaning has a social and cultural origin (she has an abiding interest in proverbs, and in customs old and new which tap into a collective memory) is signal to it.
-Yet Helen’s work is essentially located in the here and now and her roots are firmly in Scotland, whose intricate linguistic patterns she knows and loves.
+Yet Helen’s work is essentially located in the here and now and her roots are firmly in Scotland, whose intricate linguistic patterns she knows.

 This new body of work has grown out of Hutton’s Rock, her previous exhibition, named after the man known as the father of modern geology.
 A figure of the 18th Century Scottish Enlightenment, his great book Theory of the Earth, is based on a reading of the earth’s history through rock sections on Salisbury Crags — Arthur's Seat — and a revolutionary theory of permanent flux.